alf-tool/try-alf/blog/2013-10-21-relations-as-first-class-citizen.md

 <div class="blog-post-date">2013, October 21</div>

-# Relations as First-Class Citizen - A Paradigm Shift for Software/Database Collaboration
+# Relations as First-Class Citizen - A Paradigm Shift for Software/Database Interoperability

 I'm happy to announce that Alf v0.15.0 has just been released and with it, this web site!
 I've been hacking on Alf during my free time for about two